pnnl/ruleset-checking-tool/docs/section22/Rule22-1.md

 **Applicability:** All required data elements exist for B_RMR
 **Applicability Checks:**

-1. B-RMR is modeled with at least one air-side system that is Type-7, 8, 11, 12, or 13
-2. Pass Rule 22-34, Baseline must only have no more than one CHW plant.
-3. B-RMR is not modeled with purchased chilled water.
+1. B-RMR is not modeled with purchased chilled water.
-4. Pass Rule 22-22.

 **Manual Check:** None
 **Evaluation Context:** Building